Employment Law FAQs

 - Notes or diary entries you’ve made about the harassment or discrimination at your workplace

 - Complaints you’ve made and your employer’s response

 - Documents showing how good you are at your job, such as compliments from a customer or boss

 Contact a lawyer as soon as possible to make sure you don’t miss any legal deadlines.
 Deadlines for filing employment law cases vary by the type of case.
 You must file a civil rights complaint within 300 days for most cases of harassment, retaliation, and discrimination at the workplace.
 Federal employees only have 45 days to contact their EEO officer with a complaint.
 Some claims have a two-year statute of limitation.
 Race discrimination or harassment claims may have a four-year deadline.

 The best course of action is to ask for legal advice as soon as you feel your rights may have been violated.
 All communication with our office is confidential, and you can seek help without the knowledge of your employer.

-How do I retain the Fiedler law firm?
+How do I retain Fiedler Law Firm, PLC?

 Contact our offices in Iowa or Nebraska if you need representation or advice.
 We will ask you for some basic information related to your situation.
 After the information is reviewed by our attorneys, we will contact you to discuss how we may be able to help you.
 We promise to explain clearly any fees due before you ever owe us a dime.